koustuvsinha/koustuvsinha.github.io/content/post/emacs_research_workflow/index.md

  ("adjust-tags"))
 ```

-This score file thus pushes the papers I would like to read up to the top:
+This score file thus pushes the papers we would like to read up to the top:

 {{< figure src="/ox-hugo/elfeed_score.png" >}}